UNSOLVED SUSPICIOUS DEATH: TOM BROWN

 Hemphill County Deputy Let Go Following Letter Addressing Credibility from County Attorney (ABC7 News)

-Help achieve justice for Tom: if you know anything about the death of Tom Brown, please contact the Texas Attorney General Criminal Investigation Division at 512-463-2100.
+If you know anything about the death of Tom Brown, please contact the Texas Attorney General Criminal Investigation Division at 512-463-2100.

 2 thoughts on “UNSOLVED SUSPICIOUS DEATH: TOM BROWN